-I couldn't agree more with AAA's decision to name St. Augustine one of America's most walkable cities.
-It is here that you can walk in the footsteps of those that have gone before and explore the history of this great city.
-As the oldest ongoing settlement in the United States, preserving history is paramount — from the spring Ponce de Leon hoped was the Fountain of Youth and the massive rock fortress Castillo de San Marcos to the narrow streets of beautifully restored houses and unique shops.
+St. Augustine is one of the oldest cities in the country, which allows for it's walkability.
+The streets of the city's historic district are short and narrow — they didn't have cars back then — so your only choice is to walk.
+Here you can walk in the footsteps of those that have gone before and explore the history of this great city.
+Preserving history in St. Augustine is paramount — from the spring Ponce de Leon hoped was the Fountain of Youth and the massive rock fortress Castillo de San Marcos to the narrow streets of beautifully restored houses and unique shops.
+You won't regret exploring by foot.

 In Key West, you'll discover a style that is unique – a blend of Spanish and Caribbean – old world and new – Hemingway and Buffet.
 Slip on your sandals and stroll the streets during the day to discover rich history that dates back several centuries and has been influenced by everyone from celebrities and the wealthy to the fishermen making a simple living.
 At night, every sunset is a celebration and a reason to slip on your dancing shoes to take in the on-the-wild-side local nightlife.